 What if the calculator says I may not qualify?

 You may still want to apply, especially if your situation is close, complicated, or recently changed.
-State rules, household details, deductions, and verification documents can change the final result.
+Location rules, household details, deductions, and verification documents can change the final result.

 Where do I apply for SNAP?

-SNAP applications are handled by state agencies.
-After you calculate an estimate, use the official state application resource shown in the result or visit the USDA SNAP State Directory to find your state office.
+SNAP applications are handled by state, District, or territory agencies.
+After you calculate an estimate, use the official application resource shown in the result or visit the USDA SNAP State Directory to find your office.

 Ready to Check Your Possible SNAP Benefit?

 Start with a private estimate.
-It only takes a few minutes, and you can review the calculation before visiting your state application resource.
+It only takes a few minutes, and you can review the calculation before visiting your official application resource.

 Use the SNAP Calculator